docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.rst

 **Description**

 True if this is an environment layer in a Ray-traced 3D composition.
-Setting this attribute to true automaticallymakes the layer 3D (``threeDLayer`` becomes true).
+Setting this attribute to true automatically makes the layer 3D (``threeDLayer`` becomes true).

 **Type**